huskyctf/VM-Setup-Notes/Kali.md

 ## Kali HiDPI mode

 If using a HiDPI monitor, text may appear too small.
-Run `kali-hidpi-mode` to enable a 2x scaling.
+Run `kali-hidpi-mode` to enable a 2x scaling and reboot to ensure it's fully applied.

 ## Kali tweaks